tommybazar/TBRaymarchProject/Readme.md

 Lastly, lights and clipping planes assigned to the `URaymarchedVolume` will update in-editor just as they would in-game.

-This is all achieved through delegates and PostEditChangeProperty() overrides, more interested users are encouraged to peruse the source codes at their leasure.
+This is all achieved through delegates and PostEditChangeProperty() overrides, more interested users are encouraged to peruse the source codes at their leisure.

 ### Widgets
 We provide basic widgets (located in 'TBRaymarcherPlugin/Content/Blueprints/Widgets' that can be used to modify the Raymarched Volume at runtime.
 These are explained in my youtube tutorial videos,